xuwang/gcp-projects-admin/README.md

 # Google Cloud Project Management with Terraform

-Use terraform to provision and manage organizational GCP projects.
+Use terraform container to provision and manage organizational GCP projects.

 This allows project management by codification: